-The Authority may not incur Additional Indebtedness on a parity with the Series 2013 Bonds unless there is delivered to the Master Trustee a written report of an Authorized Officer stating that either (i) the Projected Debt Service Coverage Ratio for each subsequent Bond Year is not less than 1.05: 1.00, taking into account all Outstanding Bonds and other Outstanding Additional Indebtedness, including the proposed Additional Indebtedness or (ii) the Projected Debt Service Coverage Ratio for each subsequent Bond Year would be higher taking into account all Outstanding Bonds and other Outstanding Additional Indebtedness, including the proposed Additional Indebtedness or (ii) the Projected Debt Service Coverage Ratio for each subsequent Bond Year would be higher taking into account all Outstanding Bonds and other Outstanding Additional Indebtedness, including the proposed Additional Indebtedness, than the Projected Debt Service Coverage Ratio for each subsequent Bond Year if no Additional Indebtedness was issued.
-The Authority may issue Additional Indebtedness that is subordinate to Outstanding Bonds if there is first delivered to the Master Trustee a written report of an Authorized Officer stating the Projected Debt Service Coverage Ratio for each subsequent Bond Year is not less than 1.00: 1.00, including the proposed Additional Indebtedness.
+The Authority may not incur Additional Indebtedness on a parity with the Series 2013 Bonds and the Series 2016 Bonds unless there is delivered to the Master Trustee a written report of an Authorized Officer stating that either (i) the Projected Debt Service Coverage Ratio for each subsequent Bond Year is not less than 1.05:1.00, taking into account all Outstanding Bonds and other Outstanding Additional Indebtedness, including the proposed Additional Indebtedness or (ii) the Projected Debt Service Coverage Ratio for each subsequent Bond Year would be higher taking into account all Outstanding Bonds and other Outstanding Additional Indebtedness, including the proposed Additional Indebtedness, than the Projected Debt Service Coverage Ratio for each subsequent Bond Year if no Additional Indebtedness was issued.
+The Authority may issue Additional Indebtedness that is subordinate to Outstanding Bonds if there is first delivered to the Master Trustee a written report of an Authorized Officer stating the Projected Debt Service Coverage Ratio for each subsequent Bond Year is not less than 1.00:1.00, including the proposed Additional Indebtedness.
 The Authority may consider all expected revenues to the Authority from the issuance of the Additional Indebtedness including at the time of issuance any and all moneys held in the funds, accounts and subaccounts of the Master Trust Agreement, except moneys in the Rebate Fund.